 It’s the most wonderful time of the year again!
 The holiday season is a great time for celebrating and exchanging gifts with family and friends.
 However, it is important to keep some safety tips in mind, especially if you will be traveling.

-During the holidays, you may be purchasing potentially expensive gifts and storing them in the trunk of your vehicle or in your home.
-Thefts and home invasions skyrocket during the holiday season because burglars know you’re out shopping.
+Theft and home invasions skyrocket during the holiday season, because burglars know you will be coming home with nice gifts.
 Consider installing home security devices such as outdoor and indoor cameras and an alarm system.
-Break down product boxes — you don’t want criminals to know about all of your new gifts.
+Break down product boxes and keep them out of sight — you don’t want criminals to know about all of your new gifts.
 Install motion detection lighting around your home’s entry points to scare away burglars.

 Hundreds of millions of Americans will travel during the holiday season.
-If you’re traveling to visit friends and family, plan your route in advance.
-If you’re traveling by car, conduct all routine maintenance before your trip.
-Always wear your seat belt and properly secure children and pets in your vehicle.
-Always keep a safe distance from vehicles in front of you and keep your eyes on the road.
+If you are traveling to visit family and friends this holiday season, plan far in advance and prepare ahead of time.
+If you will be traveling a significant distance by car, conduct routine maintenance.
+Check how much oil and automatic transmission fluid you have, and make sure your tire pressure is correct.
+Always wear your seat belt and properly secure children and pets while driving.
+Stay alert, focused, and keep your eyes on the road at all times.

-We know you love your furry friends — we do too!
-If you’re taking them along for a holiday trip or if they are celebrating with you, keep an eye out for potential holiday hazards.
+Celebrating the holidays is not as complete without your furry friends.
+If they join you for your holiday festivities, make sure to keep an eye out for potential dangers.
 Mistletoe and holly can cause upset stomach, nausea, vomiting, and cardiovascular problems for your pets.
 Consider using artificial plants or pet-safe plants around your home.
 Also, keep an eye out if your pet wanders and ingests any harmful food, such as chocolate or other candies.

 This summary is for general informational use only and may not include all relevant information.